Hereditary Cancer Assessment

 After your appointment?

-Within a few days of your final appointment, you should receive a detailed summary letter from us along with the map of your family that we created together.
+Within a few days of your final appointment, you should receive a detailed summary letter from us along with the family tree that we created together.

 Going forward, please keep in touch with us, since cancer genetics is a field with frequent new developments, and we know that family histories can change, too.